Last edit August 29th, 2025

 See you out on the lake !

-These docks must comply with Rideau Canal and Trent-Severn Waterway National Historic Site of Canada, Policies for In-Water and Shoreline Works and Related Activities, revised in 2017 and the Association Launch Use and Dock Use Regulations.
+These docks must comply with Rideau Canal and Trent-Severn Waterway National Historic Site of Canada, Policies for In-Water and Shoreline Works and Related Activities 2007 and the Association Launch Use and Dock Use Regulations.

 LAUNCH USE REGULATIONS

-The AVPOA Boat Launch is for the exclusive use and privilege of the AVPOA Association Members in good standing with regard to their Annual Association Membership Dues.
+The AVPOA Boat Launch is for the exclusive use and privilege of AVPOA Association Members in good standing with regard to Annual Association Membership Dues.

-This key is to remain in the possession of the assigned Association Household, or Member.
+This key is to remain in the possession of the assigned association member.

 Launch Keys are NOT TRANSFERABLE with the sale of a house.
-The key assigned to that AVPOA homeowner or Member is to be returned to the Dock Chairman.
+The AVPOA member must return their assigned key to the Dock Director.

-Keys for new Association Members are available from the Dock Chairman for a refundable deposit of $30.00.
+Keys for new Association Members are available from the Dock Director for a refundable deposit of $30.00.

-LOST KEY REPLACEMENT IS $200.00 and is NON REFUNDABLE.
-Please contact the Dock Chairman, or a Board Member immediately if your key is lost.
+LOST KEY REPLACEMENT is $200.00 and NON-REFUNDABLE.
+Please contact the Dock Director immediately if your key is determined to be lost.

 The Launch Gate is to be locked at all times when not used for immediate launch and recovery operations.

-Launch Ramp Access is not to be blocked by vehicle parking.
+Launch Ramp access is not to be blocked by vehicle parking.
 Parking for vehicles with trailers is provided alongside and parallel to Bay Island Drive.
-The angle parking designations for Beach and Parkland goers, it is not for trailer use.
+The angle parking designation is for Beach and Parkland goers it is not for trailer use.

-An AVPOA Association Member may allow the use of the Launch to a visitor at their home, provided the Access Key is returned to the Member on a daily basis.
+An AVPOA Association Member may allow the use of the Launch to a visitor to their home.

-The "Visitors Dock" is the designated dock space for visitors or guests for extended day or overnight use.
-As limited space is available its advised to notify the Dock Chairman in each case.
+The “Visitors Dock” is the designated dock space for visitors or guests for extended day or overnight use.
+As limited space is available notify the Dock Director in each case.

 Failure to comply with these regulations could result in the loss of the assigned Launch Gate Key, any key refund, and launch use privilege.